-The first thing you need to know about flaxseed oil is that it's healthy largely because of its high concentration of omega-3 fatty acids, which are a group of polyunsaturated fatty acids that are important for a number of functions in the body—including the cardiovascular, pulmonary, immune, and endocrine systems—and play a critical role in the structure of cell membranes.
+The first thing you need to know about flaxseed oil is that it's healthy largely because of its high concentration of omega-3 fatty acids1, which are a group of polyunsaturated fatty acids that are important for a number of functions in the body—including the cardiovascular, pulmonary, immune, and endocrine systems—and play a critical role in the structure of cell membranes.

 If you're particularly nutrition-savvy, you know that there are different types of omega-3s.
 An important one to know about when it comes to flaxseed oil is ALA, also known as alpha-linolenic acid.
 ALA is a plant-based source of essential omega-3 polyunsaturated fatty acid ("essential" means they must be obtained through the diet because our bodies don't make this type of fat naturally).
 The body converts ALA to EPA and DHA, which are the healthy fats found in fish oil.

 So why not just take fish oil?
-You could also take a fish oil supplement, which contains the omega-3 fatty acids EPA and DHA (normally in doses around 80 mg EPA and 120 mg DHA).
+You could also take a fish oil supplement, which contains the omega-3 fatty acids EPA and DHA (normally in doses around 80 mg EPA and 120 mg DHA3).
 But because it's plant-based, flaxseed oil is a particularly great option for vegans and vegetarians—who sometimes have trouble incorporating adequate levels of healthy fats into their daily diet—and for the health of the planet.